masalinas/poc-iam-keycloak-theme/README.md

 docker cp keycloak-11:/opt/jboss/keycloak/themes/base/login/login.ftl ./themes/poc/login/login.ftl

 ```

-## Some development configuration

-While creating a theme it’s a good idea to disable caching as this makes it possible to edit theme resources directly from the themes directory without restarting Keycloak.
-To do this edit standalone.xml.
-For theme set staticMaxAge to -1 and both cacheTemplates and cacheThemes to false.
-This configiration will be on the Dockerfile keycloak file.

 ## Coding
 Now we must coding the login freemaker template from login.ftl file and add new styles for it and add configure the theme properties to be deployed